Advertisement

 The calculator uses standard, widely accepted conversion formulas with full double-precision math in your browser.
 Results are shown to six decimal places so you can safely copy them into lab reports, spreadsheets or technical documents.

 Yes.
-After you make a few conversions, use the TXT or Excel buttons in the “Conversion History” card.
-You will get a file with your inputs, outputs, units and timestamps, which is ideal for homework, research notes or project documentation.
+After you make a few conversions, use the TXT or CSV buttons in the "Conversion History" card.
+You will get a file with your inputs, outputs, units and timestamps — ideal for homework, research notes or project documentation.

 A handy rough rule is: °F ≈ (°C × 2) + 30.
 It is not exact, but it gets you close enough for casual weather comparisons.
 For anything serious — cooking, health, science or engineering — use the exact formulas or this converter.